 You also have the option of printing the PDFs and marking those.
 Don’t.
 Get the physical book.
 Use it however you like, but get the physical book.
 Its thick paper and density carries greater literal and metaphorical weight, and using it will be a very different experience than using loose printer paper.

 The difference is emblematized by the book’s cover, which features amorphous ghosts emanating from the house.
 These are illustrated by clear, glossy overlays that are otherwise completely featureless.
 They’re placed against a matte ground, which requires the reader to hold and turn the book to catch the light and fully experience this subtle effect—one that can’t be replicated in a PDF or a printout.

 This detail is completely lost without a copy of the book.
 The spirit simply isn’t there.

 In Dwelling, the house’s rooms provide 3 prompts: summon (draw), remember (write), and mark (the body).
 Each is indicated typographically (bold italics) and visually through distinct symbols: a wisp, an ellipsis, and X, respectively.

-The wisp is the only purely graphic symbol, and it is also the only colored one, emphasizing drawing’s expressive non-verbal nature.
+The wisp is the only purely visual symbol, and it is also the only colored one, emphasizing drawing’s expressive non-verbal nature.
 The ellipsis and the X are both ambiguous; they can be seen as language components (punctuation and letter) or as graphic elements (a set of dots, crossed lines).

 This interplay is inherent in the book and the game.
 The player’s words and drawings will occupy the same space on the page; they can intermingle or remain discrete as the player chooses.
 Pines sets a precedent both ways; the printed text is generally presented in normalized blocks, though there are moments of expressive layout and typographical manipulation.
 Some are relatively tame (putting words on an S-curve instead of a straight line), while others severely distort visual language and leverage that dimension to convey sound.